wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 `FunctionChoiceBehavior` to `FunctionChoiceBehavior.Required()`.
 This setting allows you to give a list of functions, too, but this time, the list should contain functions that the LLM must call.
-The required setting is mostly useful when working with structured output, which we'll discuss in chapter 7.
+The required setting is mostly useful when working with structured output, which we'll discuss in [#s](#retrieval-augmented-generation).
 When you use this setting, only the first call to the LLM will force it to use a tool; otherwise, we'd end up with an endless loop.

 ### Providing functions to the kernel